-Contract revenues are derived from our Transportation Systems segment and are primarily dependent upon the continued availability of funding at both the state and federal levels from the various departments of transportation.
-The decrease in contract revenues in Fiscal 2010 as compared to Fiscal 2009 was due primarily to delays or reductions in funding for certain of our projects, particularly in the Southeast region of the U.S. and in our private planning group, which focuses on private development consulting.
-The decrease is also attributable to the timing differences on certain of our larger contracts, which contained a higher amount of sub-consultant revenue in Fiscal 2009, but such contracts were mostly completed by the end of Fiscal 2009 and were not replaced with similar such contracts in the current fiscal year.
-In the future, we plan to pursue large contracts that may contain significant sub-consulting content, which will likely contribute to variability in the timing and amount of our contract revenues from period to period.
+Contract revenues are derived from our Transportation Systems segment, and upon our acquisition of MET in January 2011, also include the revenues from our Environmental Technology segment.
+Our contract revenues are primarily dependent upon the continued availability of funding at both the state and federal levels from the various departments of transportation.
+Our Fiscal 2011 contract revenues include approximately \$1.5 million of revenues attributable to MET.
+Our Transportation Systems contract revenues have sequentially decreased over the last two fiscal years primarily as a result of the ongoing weakness in the markets this segment serves, which has been aggravated by the general lengthening of the overall sales cycle, from the bid and proposal process, to the signing of a contract and commencement of work on a project.
+Government budgeting constraints and funding delays or reductions on various existing contracts, particularly in the Southeast region of the U.S., also contributed to the sequential declines in our revenues.
+Our private planning group, which focuses on private development consulting, has likewise experienced particular weakness over the last two years.
+The decrease in our Fiscal 2010 revenues, as compared to Fiscal 2009, was also partially attributable to the timing differences on certain of our larger contracts, which contained a higher amount of sub-consultant revenue in Fiscal 2009, but such contracts were mostly completed by the end of Fiscal 2009 and were not replaced with similar contracts in Fiscal 2010.

-During Fiscal 2010, we began work on our first two overseas contract awards in Abu Dhabi and Dubai, for which we have recognized contract revenues to date of approximately \$300,000.
-We plan to continue to pursue additional international opportunities for our Transportation Systems segment in the future.
-Among other factors, we believe the ability of our Transportation Systems segment to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel.
+Going forward, we plan to continue to pursue large contracts that may contain significant sub-consulting content, which will likely contribute to variability in the timing and amount of our contract revenues from period to period.
+We also intend to continue to expand our foreign operations by pursuing additional international opportunities in the Middle East and other regions.
+Among other factors, we believe the ability of both our Transportation Systems and Environmental Technology segments to grow and successfully win and service new contracts will be highly dependent upon our continued success in recruiting and retaining qualified personnel.